 - Budgeting (do they budget or do they just “wing it”?)

-- Spending (are the intentional with their spending, are they frivolous?)
+- Spending (are they intentional with their spending, are they frivolous?)

 - Red flags (large amounts of student loans, bankruptcy, etc)

-Ultimately when there’s no surprises, there will be less friction, fewer disagreements, more harmony and more financial as well as marital success.
+Ultimately when there are no surprises, there will be less friction, fewer disagreements, more harmony and more financial as well as marital success.

 Still not convinced?
 Check out my post about how Financial Marriage Counseling can help improve your marriage!

 Did I answer all your questions about whether couples should share bank accounts?

 In this post, I took a deep dive into one of the most common questions that married couples ask about money; should couples share bank accounts.